jordanbeth/MIT-OCW-Introduction-to-Programming-in-Java/GoodProgrammingDesign/Interfaces.md

            Object aSentenceString = "This is a regular sentence";
            String aSentenceObject = (Object)aSentenceString;
         ```
-* If you know that a variable holds a specific type, you can use a cast:
+* If you know that a variable holds a specific type, you can use a cast
   - __**ex**__:
       ```java
          Drawable d = new BouncingBox(...);